A Super-Comfortable 'Take it Anywhere' Headphone

 For the listener who wants a "clean" sound without changing anything in the sound signature, I recommend the Blue Dragon headphone cable.
 The Blue Dragon is a neutral-sounding, copper conductor-based cable that promotes a calm sound.
 You can think of it like a cleaner for your eyeglass lenses.
 You're not altering the properties of the lenses; you're just removing any detriments to the clearest view.

-This is a really nice, clean-sounding, and super comfortable headphone.
+The AEON 2 closed-back is a really nice, clean-sounding, and super comfortable headphone.
 It has an arguably more refined sound than the open-back version, with tighter, less dominant bass and sweeter highs.
 The overall presentation is relaxed, but not in a lazy way.
 The AEON 2 closed back is a good choice for those who like a warm-ish sound that is also quite natural and not lacking in resolution.
 Its portability and less-than-a thousand-bucks price tag make it even more appealing.

 Aside from the sound signature, a consideration in choosing between the open and closed version of the AEON 2 is where you plan to listen to it.
 Both headphones are portable, but the closed back offers more flexibility when it comes to public listening.
 While you'll get some sound leakage with an open back headphone, a closed back keeps the sound between your ears.
 This makes the closed back a fine choice for the office, the library, an airplane, or anywhere else where you don't want to bother people within earshot.
 Pair it with a powerful and portable DAP like the KANN Alpha, and you're good to go.